vsm/vsm-box/README.md

   converts it to Edit-type, and then clears the input-field's content.
   This prop is used both by EI/EC-terms' VsmAutocomplete, and with ER/EL-terms' plain input-field.
++ Arbitrary extra properties can be set too, as long as they do not interfere with the inner workings of vsm-box.
+  Extra properties are kept (i.e. not removed), when received in the vsm-box's `initialValue`, and also when received by the Paste function, and when emitting the state of the vsm-box (see all further below). &ndash;
+  Extra properties are stripped though, when data is sent out by the Copy function, or received as dictionary-data by autocomplete.
+  This supports, among others: giving a `tag` property to some Edit-type Terms in a VSM-template, and then having an easy way to track what is filled in into what Edit-Term, instead of (more generally) analyzing the graph structure.

 <br>